Money. That’s a big topic in anyone’s life.

 Set up Mydoh for Your Kids Today!

-Mydoh is available on iTunes and Google Play.
+Mydoh is available on App Store and Google Play.
 Simply download the app, create your account, and invite your kids to join.
 You’ll get a free 30-day trial to see how it works for your family and what your kids can learn.
-After that, MyDoh is only $4.99 per month or $2.99 if you’re an RBC customer.
+After the trial, MyDoh is only $2.99 per month.
 You can add up to 5 children for no extra cost.

 How do you teach your kids to be money smart?